ferborva/strongloop-prep-work/step-3/README.md

 1. Basic example of access and shadowing: `node 01-basics.js 1`
 2. Properties printout example: `node --harmony 01-basics.js 2 bla2 bla3 myOhMy`
 3. stdin listening, stdout write and stderr write: `node 01-basics.js 3`

+#### Events

+Being an instance of the EventEmitter class, we can listen on events and emit events.
+The process specific events we can listen on are:

+- beforeExit: This event is emitted when Node.js empties its event loop and has nothing else to schedule.
+Normally, Node.js exits when there is no work scheduled, but a listener for 'beforeExit' can make asynchronous calls, and cause Node.js to continue.
+- exit: Emitted when the process is about to exit.
+There is no way to prevent the exiting of the event loop at this point.
+- message: Messages sent by ChildProcess.send() are obtained using the 'message' event on the child's process object.
+Further on we look into process communication in depth.

+// Todo - In depth summary of communication between processes (parent-child) using `send()` method and `'message'` events.